alvin-reyes/java-digital-notary/README.md

 The key benefits to this approach include:
  * A notary seal cannot be forged without the private key.
- * The notarized document cannot be changed later without invalidating the notary seal.
+ * A notarized document cannot be changed later without invalidating the notary seal.
- * The notary cannot claim they did not notarize the document (i.e. non-repudiation).
+ * A notary cannot claim they did not notarize the document (i.e. non-repudiation).

 ### Highlighted Components
 The following highlights the various components that are provided by this project: